MiccWan/LoGF/README.md

 LoGF is a board game developed by a student group **AoKCP**.

-Note: The branch `master` is not active yet, check dev branch instead for latest update.
+Note: The branch `master` is not active yet, check branch [`dev`](https://github.com/MiccWan/LoGF/tree/dev) instead for latest update.

 ## Members